OKOFLOOOR INSTALLATION GUIDE

 GLUING AND SEAM-CUTTING

 The open time and working time of adhesives will vary depending on site conditions such as air temperature, humidity, the porosity of the subfloor and ventilation.
 It is the installer’s responsibility to adjust installation procedures according to site conditions and adhesive manufacturer’s instructions.
+All the recommended adhesives and tools in this section are available to purchase here.

 Straight after installation and smoothing the floor covering, double cut the seam with a suitable seam cutter (e.g. “Linocut) to form a tight join.